anarusdiati/house-price-prediction/README.md

 │── requirements.txt<br><br>

 <h2>Model Used</h2>
-Linear Regression dari scikit-learn:<br>
+Linear Regression from scikit-learn:<br>
-- Mudah diinterpretasikan<br>
+- Easy to interpret<br>
-- Cocok untuk hubungan linear<br>
+- Suitable for linear relationships<br>
-- Akurat untuk dataset bersih<br><br>
+- Accurate when used with clean datasets<br><br>

 <h2>Performance</h2>
-Model menghasilkan nilai error:<br>
+The model produces an error value:<br>
 - MSE : 696484870.6547278 <br>
 - RMSE: 26390.999803999995 <br><br>
-Semakin kecil nilai MSE, semakin akurat prediksi model dibanding data asli.
+The smaller the MSE, the more accurate the model’s predictions are compared to the actual data.

-<h2>Contoh Prediksi</h2>
+<h2>Example Prediction</h2>
-Prediksi harga rumah 2500 sqft, 4 kamar: 478101.2769438156
+Predicted price for a 2,500 sqft house with 4 bedrooms: 478101.2769438156